alipw/porto/README.md

 The build files will be located in the `build` directory and can be deployed to any static hosting service.

+## Deploying to Cloudflare Pages

+This project is configured for easy deployment to Cloudflare Pages.
+Follow these steps:

+1. Push your code to a GitHub repository

+2. Log in to your Cloudflare dashboard and navigate to Pages

+3. Click "Create a project" and select "Connect to Git"

+4. Choose your repository and configure the deployment with these settings:
+   - Production branch: `main` (or your preferred branch)
+   - Build command: `npm run build`
+   - Build output directory: `build`
+   - Environment variables (optional): Add any environment variables needed

+5. Click "Save and Deploy"

+Cloudflare Pages will automatically build and deploy your site.
+Each new commit to your repository will trigger a new deployment.

+### Custom Domain

+To set up a custom domain:
+1. In your Cloudflare Pages project, go to "Custom domains"
+2. Click "Set up a custom domain"
+3. Follow the instructions to configure your domain

+The configured security headers, redirects, and routes in the public directory will ensure your site works correctly on Cloudflare Pages.

 ## Technologies Used

 - React.js